SurrealAI/cloudwise/README.md

-# Cloudtopia
+# Cloudwork

-`cloudtopia` is our cloud infrastructure provisioner based on Terraform.
+`cloudwork` is our cloud infrastructure provisioner based on Terraform.

-It prepares the playground for the `symphony` orchestration engine.
+It prepares the playground for the [`symphony` orchestration engine](https://github.com/SurrealAI/symphony).

 [Google doc](https://goo.gl/hbfbrC)